 Vertebrate Animal Form (5B) -- This form is filled out by the Qualified Scientist when the research is conducted at a Regulated Research Institution and describes the study.
 A copy of the IACUC approval (not a letter from the Qualified Scientist or Principal Investigator) must be attached.
 (Form 5B is on the second page after Form 5A.)

 Potentially Hazardous Biological Agents (6A) -- This form is filled out by the student researcher and is required for all research involving microorganisms, rDNA and fresh/frozen tissue (including primary cell lines, human and other primate established cell lines and tissue cultures), blood, blood products, and body fluids.
 SRC approval is required BEFORE experimentation.
 The qualified scientist will sign and date.

 Human & Vertebrate Animal Tissue (6B) -- This form is filled out by the student researcher and explains the source of the tissue.
 The Qualified Scientist or Designated Supervisor signs and dates to document the source and handling of this tissue (before experimentation).

 Continuation Projects Form (7) -- To be filled out only if the INTEL Wizard has determined so.
 The date signed is the date the student researcher is certifying that this information is correct.

-Abstract -- The abstract is a summary of the study and is written after experimentation.
+Abstract -- The abstract is a summary of the study and is written after experimentation has been completed.
 For CCCSEF, please e-mail abstract to Janice Fujii after completion of the project.
 You must send the abstract before the beginning of the fair on March 15, 2018.